 How do I come up with a scientific theory to explain complex phenomena?
 My area of research is medicine, but I'm interested in the opinions of all flavors of scientists. [more inside]

+What is the underlying physiological cause for paresthesia (tingling of the fingers) secondary to hyperventilation?
 Specifically, what metabolic or neurological process causes you to feel tingling in your fingers when you hyperventilate?

+Stem Cells.
 I'm looking for a recent, thorough, non-partisan (read: scientific) book or long article about the subject in general.
 I'm more interested in the science than the ethical aspects, but I'd be happy to read about those issues as well.